kphanplan/fitness/README.md

 Make sure to replace "Your commit message" with an appropriate description of the changes you made in each commit.

 # Migrations
-# Sequelize Migrations: Updating a Model

-When you need to update a model in your Sequelize project, you should follow these steps to create and run a new migration:

-## 1. Create a new migration file

 Create a new migration file with npx knex migrate:make <migration_name>
 Edit the migration file to define the changes to the schema